 Discrimination and mental illness - Equality Act 2010

 This section looks at what to do if someone has treated you unfairly because of your mental illness.
-This section explains the Equality Act 2010.
-It explains how it might apply to you when you are at work, applying for jobs or using services.
+It explains the Equality Act 2010 and how it might apply to you when you are at work, applying for jobs or using services.
 The Equality Act applies in England, Scotland and Wales.

 - The Equality Act 2010 protects disabled people from unfair treatment.
 This includes many people with a mental illness.

-- If someone has treated you unfairly, that is discrimination.
+- If someone has treated you unfairly because of a mental illness that could be discrimination.

 - The Equality Act 2010 explains what a disability is.
-If the definition covers your mental illness it protects you from discrimination.
-You are also protected from harassment or victimisation because of your mental illness.
+If you match this definition, you could be protected from discrimination, harassment and victimisation by the Act.